The Best Drone Spots in Lake Tahoe

 Chimney Beach is located right off Route 28 on Lake Tahoe's east shore.
 The trail to Chimney Beach is an easy 20-minute hike from Secret Harbor Parking Lot and features beautiful turquoise views of Lake Tahoe.

-Whale Beach, also known as Creek Beach, Secret Harbor Beach, and Black Sands Beach, is a secluded nude beach in Lake Tahoe.
+Creek Beach is a secluded nude beach in Lake Tahoe.
 It can be accessed off Nevada Route 28 and is a 10-15 minute hike south of Secret Cove Beach along the East Shore Trail.

 3. Skunk Harbor